 B12 concludes the group of B vitamins that are totally necessary for excellent brain function.
-This is actually one of the most essential.
+This is actually one of the most paramount.
 It helps in the formation of cells and fatty acids.
-It is also essential in the elaboration of various substances.
+It is also essential in the production of various substances.
 Its action is closely linked to short-term memory and the speed of thought.

 Insufficient vitamin B12 leads to memory loss, mental slowness, and negative mood swings.
 Many researchers link lack of B12 to diseases like Alzheimer’s.
 Vitamin B12 is in foods like beef, chicken, turkey, and animal organ meats.
 It’s also in trout, salmon, clams, whole grains, eggs, and dairy products like cheese, yogurt, and the like.